broccolijs/broccoli-concat/README.md

 * separator - what to separate the files with, defaults to '\n'
 * wrapInEval - whether to wrap in eval for sourceURL, defaults to false as causes problems with global variables
+* wrapInFunction - whether to wrap output in self-invoking function when wrapping output in eval, defaults to true
 * header - string to prepend to beginning of combined file, separated from beginning of file contents by `separator`
 * footer - string to append to end of combined file, separated from end of file contents by `seperator`